remclay/halliday_wine_list/README.md

 # HallidayWineList

 This Ruby gem provides a CLI to view the red and white wines selected as part of the James Halliday Top 100 Wines of 2017.
-Users can select to view all wines, or filter wines by category, region or variety.
+Users can select to view all wines, or view wines via category.

 ## Installation